craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 * ``plugin.website.url`` can be a page for more information on your site plugin or for announcing updates, reporting bugs, etc. from your user community.
 * ``plugin.media.url`` is the path to look for a representative image of the site plugin.
 * ``plugin.license`` is the license supported by the plugin
-* ``plugin.crafterCmsVersions`` contains the CrafterCMS version/s that the plugin is compatible with (look in the :ref:`release-notes` section for the versions available), and you'll need to keep this up to date
+* ``plugin.crafterCmsVersions`` contains the CrafterCMS version/s that the plugin is compatible with (look in the :ref:`newIa-release-notes` section for the versions available), and you'll need to keep this up to date

 |
 |